 As a leader, coach, speaker, facilitator, curriculum designer, and mentor my focus is on helping people and groups realize their potential through greater mindfulness, self-awareness, strategic action, and increased emotional intelligence.
 I help people and teams expand their states of resourcefulness (i.e. our perceptions of available options and strategies), and foster the development of emotionally intelligent thought, speech, and action which leads to positive and enriching results.

-Current Position and Professional Involvement
+Experience and Professional Involvement

 I am the Executive Director of the Salt Lake City Public Library, an urban library system comprised of a 240 thousand square foot downtown flagship location and seven busy community branches.
 I am responsible for financial management, identifying and implementing operational efficiencies, and evaluating library programs and processes.
 My responsibilities also include maintaining productive intergovernmental and community relations, strategic planning, promoting team-building, creating positive employee relations, planning and budgeting for all operational needs, and implementation of appropriate technologies in a public library environment.

 I also offer my time pro bono serving on the Board of Directors of EveryLibrary, a 501(c)(4) nonprofit social welfare organization rooted in the values of access, inclusivity, and empowerment and chartered to build nationwide support for libraries everywhere.
 EveryLibrary is the first and only national organization dedicated exclusively to supporting community organization and political advocacy and action, at a local level to create, renew, and protect public funding for libraries of all types.
 We provide both tactical and operational support to local voter awareness campaigns, offer seed and sustaining monies to local ballot committees and PACs, as well as conduct direct voter advocacy in support of library taxing, bonding, and referendum.